amrit073/amrit073.github.io/content/skills/ShellScripting.md

 ### Description

 ###
- I have been using linux as my primary OS for more than two years.
-During this period, I have learned to be comfortable with commandline tools and terminal.
-I have been using bash for automating repetative actions I need to do in daily life.
-Some of my scripts I use with my machine shortcuts :
+ With over two years of experience, I am well-versed in the Linux command-line environment and shell scripting.
+As a primary user of Linux OS, I have gained a deep understanding of various command-line tools and their terminal usage.

+I have used bash to automate repetitive actions in my daily life, and have created several scripts that I use with machine shortcuts, such as:
 - 🔗[IndexScrap.sh](https://github.com/amrit073/MegaIndexScrap) :  Recursively download files from an index.
-- 🔗[TUnotice.sh](https://github.com/amrit073/scripts/blob/master/tunotice.sh) : For checking if TU has published new notice.
-It regularly checks notice and notifies me only of there is something new.
+- 🔗[TUnotice.sh](https://github.com/amrit073/scripts/blob/master/tunotice.sh) : Regularly checks for new notices from TU and notifies me only if there is something new.
-- 🔗[Run.sh](https://github.com/amrit073/scripts/blob/master/run.sh) : Alternative for VScode live server.
-It watches for file changes, automatically switches to browser window showing new changes.
-It comes handy when working with frontend projects.
+- 🔗[Run.sh](https://github.com/amrit073/scripts/blob/master/run.sh) : Alternative to VScode live server.
+It watches for file changes and automatically switches to a browser window showing the new changes.
+It is handy when working with frontend projects.
-- 🔗[Samachar.sh](https://github.com/amrit073/scripts/blob/3672619cd8683e0391255a102edde92c41ce7d7a/samachar.sh) : Fetch news from onlinekhabar rss, extract headlines and show it in notifications
+- 🔗[Samachar.sh](https://github.com/amrit073/scripts/blob/3672619cd8683e0391255a102edde92c41ce7d7a/samachar.sh) :  Fetches news from the onlinekhabar RSS feed, extracts headlines, and shows them in notifications.